The Holy Spirit and His Gifts

 Following Paul’s exposition of commitment-love (agapē) as the setting for use of the gifts, 1 Corinthians 13:8-12 says that “where there are prophecies, they will cease; where there are tongues, they will be stilled; where there is [supernatural] knowledge, it will pass away.”
 Does this mean that the gifts – or those gifts at least – would dwindle after the apostolic era?

 This suggestion is known as cessationism.
 Assuredly no more prophecies will be given for all believers, because scripture closed after that era.
-But prophets might still speak into local situations, and Peter explained in Acts 2 that Pentecost brings fulfilment of Joel’s words that God will pour out his Spirit on all people, who will prophesy and the Day of the Lord will come.
+But prophets might still speak into local situations, and in Acts 2 Peter explained that Pentecost brings fulfilment of Joel’s words that God will pour out his Spirit on all people, who will prophesy and the Day of the Lord will come.
 (This means Jesus’ return in glory.)
 Peter would not have cited Joel’s passage if prophecy ceases sometime between Pentecost and the Second Coming, and Revelation 11:3 mentions prophecy that will be spoken before Christ returns, yet ahead of the present time.
 Paul says that these gifts cease “when the perfect comes” (1 Corinthians 13:10).
 When is that?
 Paul goes on: “Now we see but a poor reflection in a mirror; then we shall see face to face” (11:12).
 Paul is speaking of Christ’s return.
 Zechariah (13:2-3) confirms that this is when prophecy will cease.
 So the gift of prophecy is available today.

 Each one of us agreed to drop whatever we thought or experienced about the working of the Holy Spirit.
 We died to it completely.
 We gave it up.
 And we asked the Lord to teach us all over again as little children… our entire focus shifted from what we thought we knew about the Holy Spirit to the Lord Jesus Christ Himself… After about a year… there rose up – out of death, out of the grave in the newness of life – the gifts of the Spirit.
 But they didn’t look like anything we had seen in the Pentecostal/charismatic movement… All things look different in resurrection.